data-preservation-programs/slingshot/participants/Moviesax.md

 ## (7) How are you structuring the data?

-A simple database that mapping video and CID to able to retrieve data.
+- A simple database that mapping video files and CID to able to retrieve data.
-A cache to store data so it does not need to download from hot/cold storage everytime playing video.
+- A cache to store data so it does not need to download from hot/cold storage everytime playing video.

 ## (8) What pre-processing are you doing before ingesting the data?